zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 15.2 #
+## What's new in v 15.3 #

-- Added per display background music
-- Show specific manufacturer year logo by adding _number to the name
-- Fixed case sensitive manufacturer name match
-- Fixed issue with metadata saved to game database
+- Fixed bug with metadata that crashed AF
-- Fixed memory leak when playing random bgm

 ## Emulator system identifier #